Pascal1755/Equation-Symbol-Visualization/README.md

 relations between symbols, sub-systems of equations and identifying unnecessary equations.

 ## Code Snippet Citations
-Portions of this code are borrowed from [Jiahui Hwang's project](https://github.com/jhwang1992/network-visualization).
+Portions of this code are borrowed from [Jiahui Wang's project](https://github.com/jhwang1992/network-visualization).
 Most notably, it borrows from the idea that the visualization of a graph data structure consists of nodes drawn as a scatter plot in plotly and the edges of the graph are drawn as lines.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.